-Two killed in separate incidents of violence in Manipur
+Naga woman among two killed in Manipur violence

 “That also created more confusion among the people who thought the victim was hiding something or she was afraid of something,” he said.
 “She doesn’t understand the language.
 All these things mixed up and the suspicious level increased.”

-On Sunday, the United Naga Council demanded that the state government should form a judicial inquiry committee to punish those who allegedly killed Marem.
+On Sunday, the United Naga Council demanded that the state government should form a judicial inquiry committee to punish those who killed Marem.
 The Manipur Police have arrested nine persons, including five women, in connection with the case.
 The police have also seized two arms, ammunition and a car.

 In another incident, a 34-year-old man identified as Jangkholun Haokip was killed on Sunday after a group of nearly 50 armed assailants stormed the Kuki village of Laimaton Thangbuh in Kangpokpi district.